 - financial information

 - Two letters of recommendation are included in the application package.

-Women at Microsoft Scholarships are given based on financial need, academic merit, and a keen interest in technology.
-These are significant scholarships that can go a very long way to meeting costs for a STEM degree and launching a career.
+Women at Microsoft may receive scholarships based on financial need, academic merit, and a strong interest in technology.
+These are significant scholarships that can help students pay for their studies and jumpstart a career in the STEM field.

 12. UPS Scholarship for Female Students (Institute of Industrial and Systems Engineers)